Alexa and Amazon Devices COVID‑19 resources

 - Customers in the U.S. can now ask Alexa for tips to clean and disinfect surfaces in their home by simply saying, "Alexa, give me tips for cleaning."

 - In Japan, you can also use Alexa to check your risk level at home.
 Based on your responses, Alexa will provide Japanese Ministry of Health, Labor, and Welfare guidance matching your risk level and symptoms.
+Learn more about this and other experiences available in Japan.

 - Customers in Australia, Brazil, Canada, France, India, the UK, and the U.S. can now ask Alexa to sing a song for 20 seconds, and she’ll help you keep time while you scrub your hands with a tune.